LogoMist

 Mutability

-To allow a variable to be reassigned, use the mut modifier after the var keyword or the explicit type.
+To allow a variable to be reassigned, use let mut:

 score = 100;